Pull My Chain

-Pull My Chain is the sixth studio album by American country music artist Toby Keith.
+Pull My Chain is the seventh studio album by American country music artist Toby Keith.
 It was released on August 28, 2001 by DreamWorks Records.
 The album has been certified 2× Multi-Platinum in the U.S. for sales of two million copies.
 All three of this album's singles — "I'm Just Talkin' About Tonight", "I Wanna Talk About Me", and "My List" — were Number One hits on the Hot Country Songs charts between 2001 and 2002.
 Also included here is the track "I Can't Take You Anywhere", which was released by its co-writer, Scotty Emerick, as a single in 2003.
 The album was dedicated to his father Hubert Keith (H.K.)
 Covel, who died in March 2001.